stephenmcd/django-socketio/README.rst

 brings together a variety of features that allow you to use `WebSockets`_ seamlessly with any Django project.

-django-socketio was inspired by `Cody Soyland's`_ introductory `blog post`_ on using `Socket.IO`_ and `gevent`_ with Django, and made possible by the work of `Jeffrey Gelens'`_ `gevent-websocket`_ and `gevent-socketio`_ packages.
+django-socketio was inspired by `Cody Soyland`_'s introductory `blog post`_ on using `Socket.IO`_ and `gevent`_ with Django, and made possible by the work of `Jeffrey Gelens'`_ `gevent-websocket`_ and `gevent-socketio`_ packages.